tylerlwsmith/pi-in-the-end/README.md

 The audio file is not provided as a part of this repository, so you'll need to provide your own.
 Save the file into the main project directory, then set its value in `.env` using the `AUDIO_FILE` variable.

+To extract stems from an audio file, you can use [Spleeter](https://github.com/deezer/spleeter).

 ## Deploy to Pi

 Install Git: